Amylmetacresol: Adverse effects

 Amylmetacresol sometimes causes soreness of the tongue.
 Hypersensitivity reactions are very rare and show symptoms such as nausea or dyspepsia, although it is not entirely clear which side effects are caused by AMC and which by dichlorobenzyl alcohol or other ingredients of the lozenges.

 AMC has a low toxicity with an LD_{50} of 1500 mg/kg body weight (in rats).

 Overdose

 No cases of overdosing have been reported.
 It is not expected to cause symptoms other than gastrointestinal discomfort.

 Interactions

 No interactions with other drugs are known.

 Pharmacology

 Mechanism of action

 Amylmetacresol is an antibacterial and antiviral substance.
 It also blocks sodium channels in a manner similar to local anaesthetics.
 It has a Rideal-Walker coefficient of 250.

 Pharmacokinetics

 The substance is rapidly absorbed.
 It is oxidised to a carboxylic acid, glucuronidated, and quickly eliminated via the kidneys.

 Chemistry

 AMC is a derivative of m-cresol, with a pentyl group attached to the sixth carbon atom.
 The pure substance melts at 24 °C, and boils between 137 and 139 °C at a pressure of 6.7 kPa.
-It is soluble in water, ethanol, acetone, diethylether, and oil.
+It is soluble in water, ethanol, acetone, diethyl ether, and oil.